 Wolman salts can cause emissions of arsenic, chromium and copper.
-Creosote preserved wood is a source of emissions of polycyclic aromatic hydrocarbons (PAH).
+Creosote preserved and carbolized wood are a source of emission of polycyclic aromatic hydrocarbons (PAHs).

-Emissions are calculated for each substance by multiplying an activity rate (AR), in this case the quantity of preserved wood, by an emission factor (EF) expressed in kg of the specific substance per m2 of preserved wood.
-This method of calculation is explained in the 'Handreiking Regionale aanpak diffuse bronnen'[1].
+Emissions are calculated for each substance by multiplying an activity rate (AR), in this case the quantity of preserved wood, by an emission factor (EF) expressed in kg of the specific substance per m of preserved wood.
+This method of calculation is explained in the 'Handreiking Regionale aanpak diffuse bronnen' [1].
 For creosote treated wood, this is calculated using the following equation:

-Emission = AR_I x EF_I + Σ (AR)S + EF_S
+Emission = ARI x EFI + $\Sigma$ (AR)S + EFS